What is i3?

 Concluding Institute: Summer 2, June and July, Two Weeks

-i3 Scholars return to the main campus of the University of Pittsburgh to complete the program
+i3 Scholars return to the University of Texas at Austin to complete the program

 - Develop a research poster, video abstract, and presentation and co-present your team’s project